suxuekun/libpyiotcloud/README.md

        F. Clear sensor data once storage allocation is fully consumed
        *  Analyze sensor data using 3rd-party Business Intellegence / Analytics tools (PowerBI, Tableau, Qlik)

-    11.Simulation and testing tools
+    11.Simulation environment and manual/automated testing tools
        Conveniently use the IoT device simulator and Ionic web app as reference implementation and as backend tester
        A. Experiment and test the features using device simulator and unofficial web app to help generate test cases (For the QA team)
        B. Use the IoT device simulator as reference implementation for the firmware (For the firmware team)
        C. Use the Ionic hybrid web app as reference implementation for the frontend mobile apps (For the mobile team)
-       D. Use the IoT device simulator fleet manager to register and run hundreds of devices sending sensor data automatically for load/stress testing
+       D. Use the IoT device simulator fleet manager to register and run hundreds of devices sending sensor data automatically for automated load/stress tests

 With IoT, the opportunities are endless.